scala-ide/docs/src/sphinx/4.0.x/advancedsetup/scala-installations.rst

 |img5|

-Opening Project Properties here (by clicking Finish) is equivalent to doing it through menus, It will toggle project-specific compiler settings if necessary, and set the correct compiler flags.
+Opening Project Properties here (by clicking *Finish*) is equivalent to doing it through menus, you can then toggle project-specific compiler settings if necessary, and set the correct compiler flags.

-A similar dialog will pop up if you have external 2.10 libraries popping up in your classpath.
+A similar dialog will pop up if you have external 2.10 libraries show up in your classpath.

-Now, if you have a project that was created in Eclipse, or if you are working on a project which Eclipse configuration has been generated in the past with `sbteclipse <https://encrypted.google.com/url?sa%3Dt&rct%3Dj&q%3D&esrc%3Ds&source%3Dweb&cd%3D1&cad%3Drja&uact%3D8&ved%3D0CB0QFjAA&url%3Dhttps%253A%252F%252Fgithub.com%252Ftypesafehub%252Fsbteclipse&ei%3DFWK-U4bDB-iAywPbyoGoBA&usg%3DAFQjCNFHHSpw_S9X6iklj7gElR7WhZ3Vhg&bvm%3Dbv.70138588,d.bGQ>`__, you may notice that those dialogs do not appear.
+Now, if you have a project that was created in Eclipse, or if you are working on a project which Eclipse configuration has been generated in the past with `sbteclipse <https://github.com/typesafehub/sbteclipse>`__, you may notice that those dialogs do not appear.
 This is because your project is using a Classpath Container.

-Basically, classpath containers are an indirection in your classpath that is elaborated by the platform Eclipse using settings.They're the technical notion behind the Eclipse feature named `user libraries. <http://help.eclipse.org/juno/index.jsp?topic%3D%252Forg.eclipse.jdt.doc.user%252Freference%252Fpreferences%252Fjava%252Fbuildpath%252Fref-preferences-user-libraries.htm>`__
+Basically, classpath containers are an indirection in your classpath that is elaborated by the platform Eclipse using settings.
+They're the technical notion behind the Eclipse feature named `user libraries. <http://help.eclipse.org/juno/index.jsp?topic%3D%252Forg.eclipse.jdt.doc.user%252Freference%252Fpreferences%252Fjava%252Fbuildpath%252Fref-preferences-user-libraries.htm>`__

 Your project's physical representation contains a string (a classpath container *path*) in its classpath, that Eclipse resolves depending on its own settings and context [#]_.
-This has been the way Scala projects in the IDE have been dealt with so far: your projects contained that indirection as a pointer to a Scala compiler, so that as you updated your ScalaIDE plugin over time, your projects were always built with the latest version of the scala compiler embedded with the IDE.
+This has been the way Scala projects in the IDE have been dealt with so far: your projects contained that indirection as a pointer to a Scala compiler.
+That pointer was resolved to whichever version of Scala the current Scala Plugin had been bundled with, so that as you updated your ScalaIDE plugin over time, your projects were always built with the latest version of the scala compiler embedded with the IDE.

 As of now you have access to the content of the Scala Classpath Containers.
 First of all, choosing a project-specific scala